Trans Japan Alps Race: Rules

-Participants are required to go through 3 check points and finish within 8 days without using any transportation/devices other than their own feet.
+Participants are required to go through 30 check points and finish within 8 days without using any transportation/devices other than their own feet.
 During the race, use of mountain huts for lodging is prohibited and competitors use their own bivouac shelters to sleep.
 Furthermore, as of the 2021 race, it will be impermissible for athletes to replenish with food or drinks other than water at huts in the mountain sections of the course.
 Aid from friends/family/team is strictly prohibited along the entire route.
 Participants are allowed, however, to mail a self-addressed resupply package to one designated location just beyond the halfway point in Ichinose.
 There in Ichinose they may resupply and/or swap out items, and mail any items back to themselves that they will not use for the remainder of the race.
 Hiking manners and respect for nature and others comes first.
 Throwing materials in the race is prohibited.
 Violation of any rules will result in disqualification.

 Participation

 A maximum of 30 participants who have passed the qualifying standards set by the TJAR committee are allowed to run the race.
 The requirements include an experience of camping more than 10 days at altitudes over 2000 m, experience of bivouacking more than 4 times at altitudes over 2000 m after hiking more than 20 hours of map time, experience of finishing a trail race over 70 km, achievement of a full marathon time of 3:20 or less or 100 km time of 10:30 or less, ability of risk management and emergency measures in mountains, Japanese language ability sufficient to communicate, a medical certificate, and a mountaineering insurance that preferably includes death benefit.
 If the number of applications which satisfy all the requirements exceeds the limit, the committee selects more experienced applicants with more serious training.

+As of 2024, the minimum age for finishers of these races was 21 and the maximum age was 58.
+For the first time, a foreign national participated in the 2024 race.
+This person was a U.S. citizen living in Tokyo.